paulipa/sico-wiki/community/coalition-corporations/v-i.md

 Know when you need to walk away from a fight as well as when to jump in.
 Hold the god damned pod and wait for everyone to get on that kill mail.

-## What we offer as a corp
+## What we offer
-#1 Freedom to be yourself and not a cog in the machine
+#1 Freedom to be yourself in and out of the machine as a cog
 #2 Support in your ambitions as long as they are not harmful to the corp or alliance.
-#3 Ability to express change in real time if only on a corporate level.
+#3 Guidance with over 20 years of eve experiance in everthing from high to null to Wormhole in everthing from ratting to manufacturing ships & drugs.
+Logistics in space priest to moving freight for the corp.
+#4 Capital Dread Support Program to getting you into your first dread to using it.